 2. Apply a Topical Salve

 Much like IcyHot or Tiger Balm, a topical CBD salve will help relieve pain from your joints and muscles.
 Of course, these are easily found in dispensaries in legal states, but likely need to be ordered online in states without a legal cannabis program in place.
 Worry not, you can buy a salve specifically designed for joint pain management and have it safely, legally, and discreetly shipped directly to you.
+We love using CBD soap every day to help keep our finger dexterity youthful.

 3. Sample Each Strain Type